Quick Black Bean Chili With Corn – No Meat or Dairy

 And guess what, it was super good!

-Bean Chili Recipe Ingredients
+Black Bean Chili With Corn Ingredients

 As I’ve probably made clear by now, the ingredients in any bean chili recipe are adjustable to whatever’s in your pantry, but here are the basics: cans of beans and a can of crushed tomatoes.
 You’ll want an onion and some garlic and some oil to saute them in to start.
-And if you’re feeling fancy, there’s no harm in some chopped bell pepper, too.

 Another method to get some flavor in is through spices.
 Cumin, cinnamon and a tiny dash of cayenne make all the difference.
 Plus a spoon of sugar to cut through the tomatoes.

-How To Make Bean Chili
+How To Make Black Bean Chili With Corn

 Heat a spoon of coconut oil (or your oil of choice) in a large cast-iron enamel or stainless steel pot.
 Chop the onion and red peppers and mince the garlic.